-Revenues from sales of our software licensing subscriptions are recognized when they are realized or realizable and earned.
-Contractual arrangements are evaluated for indications that multiple element arrangements may exist, including instances where more-than-incidental software deliverables are included.
-Arrangements may contain multiple elements, such as hardware, software products, maintenance, and professional installation and training services.
-Revenues are allocated to each element based on the selling price hierarchy.
-The selling price for a deliverable is based on vendor specific objective evidence of selling price, if available, third party evidence, or estimated selling price.
-We establish estimated selling price, based on the judgment of our management, considering internal factors such as margin objectives, pricing practices and controls, customer segment pricing strategies and the product life cycle.
-In arrangements with multiple elements, we determine allocation of the transaction price at inception of the arrangement based on the relative selling price of each unit of accounting.
+Arrangements may contain multiple performance obligations, such as payment authorization services, transaction settlement services, hardware, software products, maintenance, and professional installation and training services.
+Revenues are allocated to each performance obligation based on the standalone selling price of each good or service.
+The selling price for a deliverable is based on standalone selling price, if available, the adjusted market assessment approach, estimated cost plus margin approach, or residual approach.
+We establish estimated selling price, based on the judgment of our management, considering internal factors such as margin objectives, pricing practices and controls, client segment pricing strategies and the product life cycle.
+In arrangements with multiple performance obligations, we determine allocation of the transaction price at inception of the arrangement and use the standalone selling prices for the majority of our revenue recognition.